By Antoinette Oliver and Elaina Smiley

 Princeton HealthCare System (PHCS) had a maximum leave policy that allowed employees to take no more than 12 weeks of leave for medical reasons within a 12 month period.
 The PHCS policy was in line with the Family Medical Leave Act (FMLA), which allows qualified employees to take unpaid, job-protected leave for specific family or medical reasons, such as the birth of a child, a serious health condition or to care for a sick family member.
 Employees who qualify for FMLA leave can take up to 12 weeks of leave within a 12-month period, either intermittently or all at one time.

 PHCS fired any FMLA eligible employee who took more than 12 weeks of medical leave.
 It also fired those employees who were not eligible for FMLA leave after their being absent for only a short time.
 The EEOC filed suit on behalf of the 23 affected employees, arguing that PHCS’ policy failed to consider leave as a reasonable accommodation under the Americans with Disabilities Act (ADA).
 The ADA requires employers to make reasonable accommodations for any employee who has a qualifying disability.
 A disability is defined as a physical or mental impairment that substantially limits one or more major life activities.
 Under the ADA, employers must work with employees on a case-by-case basis to determine what reasonable accommodations are necessary, depending on the employee’s specific disability and the particular circumstances of the job.
+This includes adding website accessibility standards for inclusivity.

 In some cases, unpaid medical leave in excess of the 12 week FMLA leave period may be a reasonable accommodation.
 The ADA does not define the amount of time that is considered a reasonable accommodation for a medical leave.
 Instead, employers need to assess each case on an individual basis to determine the amount of leave that would be a reasonable accommodation.
 Employers should consider factors such as whether the employee will be able to perform necessary job duties after the leave period with or without an accommodation and whether the accommodation would cause an undue hardship on the company.